primordialstew/introduction-to-sqlalchemy-2013/handout/source/relational.rst

 A variant of the join is the :term:`left outer join`.
-This structure allows rows to be returned from the table on the "left" side which don't have any corresponding row on the "right" side.
-Such as, if we wanted to select departments and their employees, but we also wanted to see the names of departments that had no employees, we might use a ``LEFT OUTER JOIN``:
+This structure allows rows to be returned from the table on the "left" side which don't have any corresponding rows on the "right" side.
+For instance, if we wanted to select departments and their employees, but we also wanted to see the names of departments that had no employees, we might use a ``LEFT OUTER JOIN``: